-3. In large bowl, combine Alfredo sauce and cottage cheese.
-Stir in cooked rice, chicken, peas, sweet peppers and season with ground pepper.
+3. In a large bowl, combine Alfredo sauce and cottage cheese.
+Stir in cooked rice, chicken, peas, roasted red peppers and season with ground pepper.
 Transfer to the baking dish.
 Sprinkle Parmesan cheese evenly over the top.

 5. Let stand 5 minutes before serving.

 Makes 5 (1 cup) servings

 Wild rice is not actually rice, but rather a long-grain marsh grass seed.
 Many products marketed as “wild rice” are really mixtures of brown or white rice with wild rice.
 These mixtures will not be as nutritious as pure wild rice.
 Cooked wild rice has a rich nutty flavor, sometimes described as a smoky flavor, and a texture that is delightfully chewy.

 Wild rice towers over other grains when it comes to amounts of protein, minerals, B vitamins, folic acid, and carbohydrates.
 While the protein content of ½ cup of cooked wild rice measures 3.3 grams, that same quantity of long-grain brown rice contains only 2 grams.
 The bonus is that the wild rice, though high in carbohydrates at 17.5 grams, has only 83 calories for ½ cup cooked.